Our Sunday Visitor is a multi-channel not-for-profit Catholic organization that serves the Church through publishing and parish resources.

 - your name, address, phone number, and email address

 - your manuscript’s working title

-- A brief summary of the message of the book and an annotated table of contents that describes the content and purpose of each chapter in a few sentences, as well as any other relevant features of the manuscript, such as illustrations and appendices.
+- a brief summary of the message of the book and an annotated table of contents that describes the content and purpose of each chapter in a few sentences;

 You can expect an initial response within 6-8 weeks of your proposal.
 We would appreciate knowing if your proposal is being simultaneously submitted to other publishers.